Giuseppe Tavormina: Biography

 After having been consultant of the Italian Court of Audit, in June 1998 he became consultant of the political and juridical question for the then Minister of Economics Carlo Azeglio Ciampi and lastly consultant of the President of Italy, from 1999 to 2006.

 On 21 July 2000 he was decorated with the Silver Cross of Merit of the Italian Army and, on 1 October 2001, as Knight Grand Cross Order of Merit of the Italian Republic.

 Tavormina died on 19 June 2017.
-He was buried in his home town of Ribera.
+He was buried in his hometown of Ribera.